 How Smeal Fought Back Against Application Fraud

-Carrie knew that reading admissions essays through the lense of plagiarism was hampering her team's ability to assess the fit and potential of each applicant, and decided to do something about it.
+Carrie knew that reading admissions essays through the lens of plagiarism was hampering her team's ability to assess the fit and potential of each applicant, and decided to do something about it.

 They considered many approaches, but it came down to two primary choices: a proactive versus a reactive approach to their new authenticity review process.